ruby-rdf/rdf-raptor/README.md

 --------

 * Uses the fast [Raptor][] C library.
-* Parses and serializes RDF data from/into the RDF/XML or Turtle formats.
+* Parses and serializes RDF data from/into the NTriples, RDF/XML, and Turtle formats.
 * Extracts RDF statements from XHTML+RDFa documents.
+* Serializes RDF statements into Graphviz format.
 * Provides serialization format autodetection for RDF/XML, Turtle and RDFa.
 * Compatible with any operating system supported by Raptor and Ruby.
 * Compatible with MRI 1.8.x, 1.9.x, REE, JRuby and Rubinius (1.8 and 1.9 mode).